 The housing association conglomerate Connexus has submitted a new application for five bungalows on the green space between Sidney Road and Charlton Rise.
 A previous application for five bungalows on this site was rejected by a majority at a South Planning Committee meeting a couple of months ago.
 The plans are different in detail but not in principle.
-The temporary tree protection orders on the trees on the green have expired.
-That means the remaining Norway Maple and other trees can be felled at will.

 This site has an unhappy history.
 The first plans for development were drawn up by architects at the beginning of 2016.
 That means they must have been instructed in 2015.
 The first most people knew about the threat to the green was when South Shropshire Housing Association felled a tree without notice.
 Faced with a backlash – residents and councillors were furious and I threatened to tie myself to the remaining tree – the tree felling was halted.
 The housing association then attempted to misinform us.
 It said the felling of the 100% healthy tree was to “mitigate costs to residents” of its maintenance.
 There was no acknowledgement that the trees had been planted nearly 40 years ago after a fund raiser among Sidney Road residents by the mayor.
 And no acknowledgement that the housing association had already drawn up plans that required felling of both Norway Maples.

 Just weeks later, we heard of plans for seven bungalows on what many regard as a community green.
 These were met with a wall of objection.
 They were shortly replaced by plans for five bungalows.
 With one dissenter, this plan was thrown out by the South Planning Committee on 1 August.